 Call tracking software can then merge phone call data with the visitors digital activity, enabling businesses to have a complete view of the customer journey, original source, and much more.

 Businesses that use phone numbers for sales, bookings, or support need call tracking to help understand their customers’ journeys.
 Whether this is online, offline, or both.
-It provides granular tracking to understand which marketing campaigns are providing true value to businesses, allowing them to optimise budget, increase revenue, and sustain growth.
+These inbound call analytics provide granular tracking to understand which marketing campaigns are providing true value to businesses, allowing them to optimise budget, increase revenue, and sustain growth.

-Call tracking provides a large mix of solutions for marketing teams, as well as helping operations teams deliver better efficiencies and sales results.
-For some more specific examples and outcomes across a mix of industries, take a look at our case studies.
+One of the benefits of call tracking is that it provides a large mix of solutions for marketing teams, as well as helping operations teams deliver better efficiencies and sales results.
+For some more specific call tracking benefits, examples, and outcomes across a mix of industries, take a look at our case studies.

 If your business receives inbound calls from marketing campaigns, or in general, you need to be tracking them in order to gain a complete view of your customer journey.
 Start a conversation with us today to see what we can do for you.